 While you swim on the surface of the water using the snorkel apparatus, which allows you to breathe, you will be accompanied by the friendliest mammals in water – seals.
 These adorable creatures are just as excited to see you, as you are to them.
 Additionally, you might encounter other fascinating creatures of the sea like dolphins, whales, penguins, sunfish, if you’re in luck!
 Once you reach the colony, you will snorkel with the seals for about half an hour before returning to shore.
 It is important not to forget your swimwear and sunscreen for this activity.

-The activity costs between 534 ZAR and 1069 ZARand will last between 2 and 4 hours.
+The activity costs between 534 ZAR and 1 282 ZAR and will last between 2 and 4 hours.

 Sea Kayaking on the Cape Town Coastline